RobotLocomotion/drake/drake/doc/models.rst

 To model a shape for visual purposes, use URDF's or SDF's ``<visual>`` tag.
 To model a shape for the purpose of determining contact between your model and other objects, use URDF's or SDF's ``<collision>`` tag.
-(While both SDF and URDF use those same tags, note that the structure and content of those tags differ).
+(While both SDF and URDF use those same tags, note that the structure and content of those tags differ.)

 To explain why you might want to define the collision element differently than the visual element, let's explore the different ways of defining shapes.